cobusc/postgresql_tutorials/category_trees/README.md

 Defining the position of a category in a tree purely based on its parent is sound.
 When viewing a category from an application's perspective, however, it is convenient to have its children directly accessible.

-As mentioned earlier in the document, the results of the category tree is request is returned in _breadth-first_ traversal order.
+As mentioned earlier in the document, the result of the category tree request is returned in _breadth-first_ traversal order.
 This means that the fist row returned will be the top of the tree and subsequent rows will be children or grandchildren.

 Below is a function implemented in Python which will construct a tree.
 We construct a `dictionary` containing the categories returned and use this to update the `children` attribute associated with the `parent_id` for each category we process (except the first one, which is the head of the tree and has no parent).